 Under the Child Support (Assessment) Act 1989, every parent has a primary duty to maintain their child or children.
 Child support is assessed and collected by the Child Support Agency (CSA), which is part of the Australian Government Department of Human Services.
 Child Support payments are assessed using a formula considering amongst other factors the respective parent’s income and the time that the children spend with each parent.
 You can go onto the Department of Health and Human Services website for more information and use the Child Support calculator to get an estimate of child support payments.

 It is possible for either party to apply to ‘depart’ from the child support assessment in special circumstances.
 For example, the parent liable to pay child support may encounter substantial or unusual expense in spending time with the child because they live a considerable distance away from the other parent or because the child has special needs or because of disputes in the true nature of income of the other parent.
 If the child attends private school and one parent is paying private school fees, this may also be a ground for a departure from the child support assessment.
-Parent’s will need to go through a Departure Application with the Child Support Agency to change a Child Support Assessment.
+Parent’s will generally need to go through a Departure Application with the Child Support Agency to change a Child Support Assessment.
 In some cases, an application may be made directly to court.

 Child Support Agreements

 Parents are not obliged to use the CSA and are entitled to reach their own arrangements regarding child support.
 If the parties want the arrangements to be formalised then they can enter into either a Binding Child Support Agreement or Limited Child Support Agreement.
 These are especially relevant if parents want to formalise non- periodic payments like school fees or health insurance payments which are not usually covered by a periodic child support assessment.